lionkor/BeamMP-Server-Docs/NewLua.md

 Cancellable: NO

 Triggered when a player resets their vehicle. `data` is the car's data as json.

+### `onFileChanged`

+*since v3.1.0*

+Arguments: `path: string`
+Cancellable: NO

+Triggered if a file changes in the `Resources/Server` directory *or any subdirectory of it*.

+Any file change in the `Resources/Server/<plugin>` directory (not in a subfolder of it) will trigger a Lua state reload, and an `onFileChanged` event.

+Any file in subfolders of `Resources/Server/<plugin>`, such as `Resources/Server/<plugin>/lua/stuff.lua`, will not trigger a state reload and will only trigger an `onFileChanged` event.
+This way, you can reload it yourself in the correct way (or not reload it).

+This applies to all files, not just `.lua` files.

+The `path` is relative to the root of the server, for example `Resources/Server/myplugin/myfile.txt`.
+You can do further processing on this string with the `FS.*` family of functions, such as extracting the name or extension (`FS.GetExtension(...)`, `FS.GetFilename(...)`, ...).

+Note: Files added after the server is started are *not* tracked as of v3.1.0.

 # Migrating from old Lua